Have you ever wondered, “how many calories can I burn with this workout routine? How often should I do it to lose weight?” If so, you aren’t alone!

 “Buying your library may be the best money I spent this year.” – Maria

-Do you already have our “All Access Pass?”
-Be sure to check out this page here for help getting started, finding our program progression schedule(s) and more: https://www.jessicasmith.
+Are you already an “All Access Pass” member?
+Be sure to check out this page here for help getting moving + grooving with all of our available options: https://www.jessicasmith.fitness/aap-welcome

 *Special courses such as our “Lift and Shift” program not included.